Monitoring Proxmox VE with Grafana Stack on LXC

 The Bottom Line

-• Telegram alerts that’ll ping you before things explode (not after)
+• Telegram alerts that fire before things break

-• Comprehensive monitoring without installing anything on the Proxmox host itself
+• Full monitoring with zero agents on the host

-3. Set up a reverse proxy with SSL if you’re exposing Grafana externally
+3. Set up a reverse proxy with SSL for external Grafana access

 Resources